oracle/odpi/doc/src/functions/dpiJson.rst

     If the reference is NULL or invalid an error is returned.

+.. function:: int dpiJson_setFromText(dpiJson* json, \
+        const char* value, uint64_t valueLength, uint32_t flags)

+    Sets the JSON value from the JSON string passed as a byte string.

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **json** [IN] -- the JSON value which is to be modified to contain the data from input JSON string.
+If the reference is NULL or invalid an error is returned.

+    **value** [IN] -- a pointer to the JSON string which contains the data to be set.
+This value can be NULL if the valueLength parameter is 0.

+    **valueLength** [IN] -- the length of the data to be set, in bytes.

+    **flags** [IN] -- flags which can be used in the future to adjust how text is converted to JSON.
+Pass 0 for now.

 .. function:: int dpiJson_setValue(dpiJson* json, dpiJsonNode* topNode)

     Sets the JSON value to the data found in the hierarchy of nodes pointed to